 Private Investigator Salary Information for Oklahoma*

-According to the Bureau of Labor Statistics (BLS), the average annual salary for private investigators in Oklahoma was $45,090 as of May 2020.
-But get a few years of experience under your belt and establish a solid reputation in the industry and you can soon join the ranks of some of the highest-paid who earn an average salary of $73,330.
+According to the Bureau of Labor Statistics (BLS), the average annual salary for private investigators in Oklahoma is $46,420 as of May 2023.
+But get a few years of experience under your belt and establish a solid reputation in the industry and you can soon join the ranks of some of the highest-paid in the top 10% salary range, which starts at $71,630.

 Private investigators in Oklahoma must earn a license from the Council on Law Enforcement Education and Training (CLEET).
 To qualify for licensure, you’ll need to be at least 18 years old, or 21 years old if you want to apply for an armed license.
 You must also pass an online exam, show proof of liability insurance, and complete a specific course of training.